-With funding from the Global Environment Facility (GEF), Heifer is partnering with the Guatemalan and Honduran Ministries of the Environment to develop an Adaptation Equivalency Index (AEI) to measure the capacity of producers and value chain actors to adapt to climate change through improved water management, the use of crop varieties more resistant to diseases and pests, crop diversification and agroforestry systems.
-The AEI will enable smallholder producers, processors and businesses to capture more value from products they market in the coffee, cacao and spice supply chains by confirming the impact of adaptive farming practices.
-On the corporate buy side, the AEI will enable companies to report on investments and outcomes in adaptation more easily.
+With funding from GEF, Heifer has partnered with the Ministries of Environment in Guatemala and Honduras to develop an Adaptation Equivalency Index (AEI) to measure the capacity of producers and value chain actors to adapt to climate change through improved water management, the use of crop varieties more resistant to disease and pests, crop diversification and agoforestry systems.
+The AEI helps smallholder producers, processors and businesses capture value from products they market in the coffee, cacao and spice supply chains by confirming the impact of adaptive farming practices.
+For corporate buyers, the AEI simplifies reporting on investments and their outcomes related to climate adaptation, making it easier to support and communicate sustainable supply chain initiatives.

-Partner with Heifer to Advance Smallholder Resilience
+Partner with Heifer to Advance Smallholder Farmers' Resilience

-Since 1944, Heifer International has worked with more than 46 million people in farming communities - 3.6 million in 2023 alone - across Africa, Asia and the Americas to help them address hunger and poverty in their communities.
+Since 1944, Heifer International has worked with more than 56 million people in farming communities - 1.3 million in 2024 alone - across Africa, Asia and the Americas to help them address hunger and poverty in their communities.
 Our locally led strategy focuses on supporting farming households to generate lasting systemic change while caring for the Earth and reducing climate impacts.

 Our approach is partnership-driven - with farming organizations, governments, donors, businesses, researchers and other food systems stakeholders.
+We aim to: